renegonzaleztorres/altair-light/README.md

    - Clone your renamed fork

 2. **Configure for your project**:
-   - Update `package.json` with your project name, version, and description
+   - Update `package.json` with your project name, version, description, author and license
    - Update `CHANGELOG.md` with your project name and dates
    - Adjust `config/default.json` with your settings
    - Use the existing `kinetic` space or create your own space in `spaces/`
+   - Modify `LICENSE.md` to reflect your project!
    - Modify `README.md` (this file) to reflect your project!

 ### Installation